audreypatricia/project0/README.md

 ## Code Example

 I thought this was cool!
-The table appends "creates itself" by appending additional rows and columns when the players chooses a certain board size
+The table appends "creates itself" by appending additional rows and columns when the players chooses a certain board size.

 ```javascript
 const createBoard = function(boardSize){